 - prepares you for professional social work practice

-- enables you to develop their practice skills
+- enables you to develop your practice skills

 - develops your skills and knowledge in working with other professions

-- raises political awareness and encourages you to be a creative, critical and reflective thinker
+- raises your political awareness and encourages you to be a creative, critical and reflective thinker

 - the Social Work subject team sign up to and hold the International Federation of Social Work definition of social work

-- Students will have the opportunity to develop a range of communication skills in the first year through experiential teaching and learning facilitated by Service Users, Social Work Practitioners and Practice Educators.
+- you will have the opportunity to develop a range of communication skills in the first year through experiential teaching and learning facilitated by Service Users, Social Work Practitioners and Practice Educators